 So the essence of this money-making method is to buy items one by one and then sell them back in bulk.
 For each bought item you will potentially be making a few chaos, so it’s a pretty neat, low-pressure way to make some extra currency.

 I believe this is one of the best ways to make currency early in Path of Exile challenge league, since I have earned plenty with this method.

 To do this method, you would need a bit more than average knowledge about item value and which mods are desirable, but it’s possible to do it with simple items as well.

-How this method works: you buy rare items with 1 prefix or 1 suffix open and no crafted mod on it.
-Lets say you find ring with 65 life, 2 resistance mods and mana mod.
+How this method works: you buy rare items with 1 prefix or 1 suffix open and no crafted mod on them.
+Let’s say you find a ring with 65 life, 2 resistance mods, and mana mod.
 The ring has open suffix – it means you could craft say Strength or Dexterity or even more resistance on that ring.
-After you craft the mod on ring and relist it in Trade site with higher price, now it will potentially show up on more specific searches that it didn’t before, for example ones that include Strength / Dexterity as a required mod on the item.
+After you craft the mod on the ring and relist it on Trade site with a higher price, now it will potentially show up on more specific searches that it didn’t before, for example, ones that include Strength / Dexterity as a required mod on the item.

 Some of these ways require for you to spend quite a bit of time in game and a lot of Path of Exile players are busy with their own lives.
 When the time is the limiting factor in enjoying the game, you could also consider buying currency, although it might not be for everyone.
 Take a look at the item and currency selection here.